CZ-NIC/knot-resolver/daemon/README.rst

    :param table nta_list: List of domain names (text format) representing NTAs.

-   When you use a domain name as an NTA, DNSSEC validation will be turned off at/below these names.
+   When you use a domain name as an *negative trust anchor* (NTA), DNSSEC validation will be turned off at/below these names.
    Each function call replaces the previous NTA set.
 You can find the current active set in ``trust_anchors.insecure`` variable.

-   .. tip:: Use the `trust_anchors.negative = {}` alias for easier configuration.
+   If you want to disable DNSSEC validation completely use :func:`trust_anchors.distrust` function instead.

    Example output:

    .. code-block:: lua

-      > trust_anchors.negative = { 'bad.boy', 'example.com' }
+      > trust_anchors.set_insecure({ 'bad.boy', 'example.com' })
       > trust_anchors.insecure
       [1] => bad.boy
       [2] => example.com